Servicing and MOT

 Failing the MOT test

 If your car fails the MOT test, the car will need to be fixed and re-tested at the dealership.
-The cost of repairs due to general wear and tear are included in your agreement but you may need to claim for other repairs through your RSA Motability insurance policy.
+The cost of routine repairs is included in your agreement but you may need to claim for other repairs through your RSA Motability insurance policy.
 Your dealer will contact us before any repair work is done.